DiceLabs/husky/README.md

 ```
 scp -r administrator@cpr-a200-0876:~/catkin_ws/src/* .
 ```
-If you run into an error where cpr-a200-0876 can't be found follow the instruction in Install dependencies for these packages that have just been transferred over to device
+If you run into an error where cpr-a200-0876 can't be found follow the instructions in [Network problems section](https://github.com/DiceLabs/Husky/blob/developed_ROS_packages/README.md#potential-network-connection-problems--fixes-optional)

+Install dependencies for these packages that have just been transferred over to device

 ```